Skip to content

 Taking Advantage of a VPN Browser Extension

 You can take a simpler approach to the problem and use a VPN for Chrome, Firefox, or Edge in combination with a full-fledged VPN app.
 In this case, connect to a server using the app and then open your browser and connect to the VPN browser extension.
+This will most likely work with one big downside.

-This will most likely work with one big downside – the Double VPN benefits will only apply to the in-browser traffic, while every other incoming/outgoing traffic will be encrypted once.
-There are more solutions to this issue, such as installing a VPN on a router or using a virtual machine, for example.
+The Double VPN benefits will only apply to the in-browser traffic, while all incoming and outgoing traffic outside of it will be encrypted once.
+There are more solutions to this issue, such as installing a VPN on a router or using a virtual machine.
+However, doing so is the law of diminishing returns.

-However, I think doing so is the law of diminishing returns.
 You’ll just end up wasting a lot of time and putting in a lot of effort, with no guarantee of success.
-The best and most reliable way is to use a provider with native Double VPN support, which we’ll talk about in just a second.
+The best and most reliable way is to use a provider with native Double VPN support.

 Best Services With Double VPN: Our 3 Favorite Providers